OWASP/www-project-developer-guide/draft/04-foundations/04-crypto-principles.md

 Cipher modes are important because they have an enormous impact on both the confidentiality and the message authenticity of the resulting ciphertext messages.

-Almost all cryptographic libraries support the four original DES cipher modes of ECB (Electronic Code Book), CBC (Cipher Block Chaining)
+Almost all cryptographic libraries support the four original DES cipher modes of ECB, CBC (Cipher Block Chaining)

-OFB (Output Feedback), and CFB (Cipher Feedback).
+They support OFB (Output Feedback), and CFB (Cipher Feedback).
 Many also support CTR (Counter) mode.

 Note that the DES modes are insecure and aren't used today.
-Modern standards indicate the use of AEAD (Authenticated Encryption with Associated Data) modes that work on both block ciphers and stream ciphers, such as GCM (Galois Counter Mode), CCM (Counter with CBC-MAC), OCB (Offset Codebook Mode) and EAX (Encrypt-Then-Authenticate-and-Translate).
+Modern standards indicate the use of AEAD modes.
+These are GCM (Galois Counter Mode) and CCM (Counter with CBC-MAC) to name a few.

 #### Initialization vector